Building mental health resilience, every encounter, every client

 Prior to private practice, Patricia who is Drexel University graduate managed a fast growing Residential Service Agency as Director of Nursing.
 Her goal was to train caregivers who would assist patients in their homes to achieve the best outcomes with dignity, humanity and professionalism.
 She also served in numerous positions as a Registered Nurse working in the Emergency Department and outpatient facilities.

-River Mihok, MS, COPE Specialist
+River Mihok, MS, CPRP, COPE Specialist

 River is very enthusiastic about providing and teaching kids tools that assist them in having more self-control of their thoughts, feelings, and behaviors and that help increase their self-esteem and resiliency.
-She believes having a toolkit enables kids to better cope with their current life challenges and that earning at a young age allows the child to continue to develop these skills as they mature.
+She believes having a toolkit enables kids to better cope with their current life challenges and that learning at a young age allows the child to continue to develop these skills as they mature.

 River's treatment philosophy is to meet the child wherever they are and to personalize the skills and teaching for their unique challenges.
 If the child already knows some of the techniques from other places we work together to deepen their skill set.
 This is not psychodynamic therapy but rather a structured and concrete set of evidence-based and empirically-researched programs that may support and enhance psychodynamic therapy or be effective on their own.
 River believes that the more healing modalities available to an individual the better, the more tools to choose from to help cope with one’s challenges, the better.
 She endeavors to provide as many tools as she can to aid kids in acquiring healthy and constructive coping skills.

 She has recently become a certified rehabilitation specialist and is taking her knowledge and skills to begin working with adults again in addition to children.